-Many aspects of the green and natural environment registered strongly as topics of concern in the 2015 community survey.
+- 5.1.3 Many aspects of the green and natural environment registered strongly as topics of concern in the 2015 community survey.
 These covered the keeping of rural character, maintaining the separation from Harrogate and the importance of the Green Belt for wildlife.
 The valued peacefulness of the area was also something which came through loud and clear.
 The network of green areas and watercourses/bodies which thread through the parish (known in planning terms as 'green and blue infrastructure') embody these cherished aspects.
 A policy to define this local network and to protect and enhance it was proposed in the 2021 Policy Intentions Document and supported by over 93% of consultation respondents.

-The Harrogate Local Plan recognises the importance of green and blue infrastructure and includes a policy (NE5) which sets out seven criteria, against which development proposals should be assessed, in order to safeguard such infrastructure and capitalise on opportunities to enhance it.
-HBC has also previously prepared (2014) a Green Infrastructure Supplementary Planning Document (SPD), which refers to other related infrastructure initiatives such as the Leeds City Region Green Infrastructure Strategy and Natural England's 2010 Yorkshire and the Humber Green Infrastructure Mapping project.

-Natural England's mapping work identifies and broadly maps two green infrastructure corridors within the Pannal and Burn Bridge Neighbourhood Area, namely the Crimple Sub-Regional Corridor and the Haverah District Corridor.
+Some 81% of respondents to the subsequent Regulation 14 consultation supported the resultant policy. - 5.1.4 The HDLP recognises the importance of green and blue infrastructure and includes a policy (NE5) which sets out seven criteria, against which development proposals should be assessed, in order to safeguard such infrastructure and capitalise on opportunities to enhance it.
+The former HBC had also previously prepared (2014) a Green Infrastructure Supplementary Planning Document (SPD), which refers to other related infrastructure initiatives such as the Leeds City Region Green Infrastructure Strategy and Natural England's 2010 Yorkshire and the Humber Green Infrastructure Mapping project. - 5.1.5 Natural England's mapping work identifies and broadly maps two green infrastructure corridors within the Pannal and Burn Bridge Neighbourhood Area, namely the Crimple Sub-Regional Corridor and the Haverah District Corridor.
 Based on this strategic work, the Neighbourhood Plan defines in detail, in map form, the boundaries and area of these already identified corridors.
-It also identifies an additional local infrastructure element - 'The Walton Fringe' which adds to and feeds into the 'Crimple Corridor'.
+It also identifies an additional local infrastructure element 'The Walton Fringe' which adds to and feeds into the 'Crimple Corridor' (see Map 2 below).
 Policy GNE1 below provides for the protection, enhancement and possible extension of this defined network.
 All green and blue infrastructure is detailed at Appendix 1 and shown on The Neighbourhood Plan Policies Map.

+Map 2: Green and Blue Infrastructure

-The plan's approach is in conformity with Local Plan Policy NE5 and SPD guidance.
-It is also fully in line with NPPF paragraphs 175 (taking a strategic approach to maintaining and enhancing networks of habitats and green infrastructure) and 179 (identifying/mapping/safeguarding components of local wildlife-rich habitats and wider ecological networks, including wildlife corridors).
+5.1.6 The plan's approach is in conformity with Local Plan Policy NE5 and SPD guidance.
+It is also fully in line with NPPF paragraphs 181 (taking a strategic approach to maintaining and enhancing networks of habitats and green infrastructure) and 185 (identifying/mapping/safeguarding components of local wildlife-rich habitats and wider ecological networks, including wildlife corridors).